EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ### This is a self-managed workspace.
 There will be some organizational inconveniences as we develop ourselves.

-### Althought much of the construction is nearly complete, there will still be further improvements as contractors become available.
+### There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

 + Monthly memberships only.
+We might eventually figure out how to do drop-ins but right now the required managment overhead prevents it.
-Memberships include 24/7 access via electronic locks connected to your smart phone.
++ Memberships include 24/7 access via electronic locks connected to your smart phone.
-+ Currently we use [Google Pay](https://pay.google.com/), but eventually we will have an auto-withdrawal system.
++ Invoicing is automatic and you may set up automatic payments as well.
 + A contract, including a code of conduct, is coming.
-+ For security and safety, the space will have recorded video surveilance.
++ For security and safety, the space has recorded video surveilance.
 + High-speed wireless via a fiber connection.
 + Well-behaved dogs are welcome.
 + Two separate spaces on the same floor.
 + Balcony overlooking Elk Avenue.
-+ Two private offices available, and a sound-insulated conference room (currently under construction).
++ Two conference rooms.
+If no one has reserved them, you may work or make calls from these.
++ The balcony and connecting hallway can also be used to make calls.
-+ Although we will eventually have privacy booths for remote meetings, if your job entails a lot of phone time, it's probably not a good fit.
++ If your job entails a lot of phone time, it's probably not a good fit.
 + <script type="text/javascript">
 //<![CDATA[
 <!--